Markay12/PythonDataAnalysisDocs/README.md

 Though it is not totally clear and representative of grade being 100% controlled by the amount of time spent studying.
 Their relationship is clearly apparent.

-We can use another method to quanitfy this relationship between the two
+We can use another method to quantify this relationship between the two

 `df_normalize.Grade.corr(df_normalized.StudyHours)`